sougata-github/react-advanced/challenges/README.md

    - A modal container that can house multiple child components
    - A way to control the visibility of the modal.

+9. Create a "Data Fetching" Component using Render Props

+You need to create a reusable `DataFetcher` component that fetches data from an API and passes the data to its child component using the Render Props pattern.
+The child component will receive the data and can render it however it chooses.

+DataFetcher Component

+- The DataFetcher component should take a URL as a prop and fetch data from that URL.
+  It should use useEffect to fetch the data and store it in a state.
+  While the data is being fetched, the component should show a loading spinner or message.
+  Once the data is fetched, the component should pass the data to the child through a render prop.

+Render Prop

+- The child component receives the data via the render prop and renders it however it wishes.

+- The render prop should be typed, ensuring type safety.

+Error Handling

+- If there’s an error fetching the data (e.g., network issue, invalid URL), display an error message.

+- While the data is being fetched, show a "Loading..." message.
+- Once the data is fetched, render the list of users.
+- If there's an error (e.g., wrong URL or network issue), show an error message.